tinamayswinkels/sukhavati/_posts/2026-06-24-ayurvedic-detox-in-bali-personalized-panchakarma-by-dosha-and-schedule10-signs-your-liver-is-sluggish-and-tips-to-help-detoxify.md

 * Gentle digestive reset, not harsh cleansing
 * Daily oil massage and Shirodhara or related therapies
 * Tailored herbal support
-* Breath-led yoga and simple meditation
+* Yoga and guided meditation available
 * Early nights and light, nourishing Ayurvedic meals

 For men on tight schedules, we keep your days structured and efficient, with privacy if you truly must take a call.
 We can factor in jet lag and that wired, on-edge feeling you might carry from boardrooms or flights.